Novel acoustic camera addresses price vs. performance dilemma

 The design of enclosures for machining centers constitutes a particularly challenging task for mechanical engineers.
 Manufacturers must not only meet corresponding regulatory limits but also increasingly consider the fact that an optimal work environment for the machine operators is guaranteed.
 Acoustic images support engineers during the development phase in understanding, for instance, the time averaged local sound radiation during a machining process.
 These insights allow them to build machine housings which are optimal with respect to cost and acoustic effectiveness.
 In certain cases, sound is not coming from where it is initially expected.
 Grinding the edges of glass plates in glass processing centers leads to critical excitations of eigenfrequencies and eigenmodes of the material being processed.
 Sound may then not only come from the location where the grinding takes place.
 Instead, the glass plate being processed acts as a loudspeaker and may dominantly radiate sound from the opposite edge, see Figure 3.
 It is exactly this sort of insights which gives engineers the confidence to take the right measures when implementing designs for optimal sound reduction.

 Another interesting application can be found in the field of automotive engineering where engineers from vehicle simulation and testing are involved in reconciling simulation models with actual measurement data.
 Figure 4 shows a motorcycle operated under full load on a roller dynamometer.
 Engineers are particularly interested in confirming the exact location of sound radiation from the clutch cover in order to update material and geometry parameters in simulation models and thus, drive design optimizations.

-Seven Bel is currently gearing up for introducing their P50 and P132 sound scanners on the market.
+Seven Bel is has introduced their P50 and P132 sound scanners on the European market.
 The team is eager to learn more about new potential applications.
-So, contact us today at sevenbel.com and request a product demo.
+So, contact them today at sevenbel.com and request a demo kit.